Personal statement and law school application tips

 How do I write a law school diversity statement?

 One of the most overlooked parts of the law school application is the diversity statement.
 Watch this video to figure out if you should write one.
-If yes, follow the tips listed in the FREE Personal Statement Packet.
-The packet includes four different examples of diversity statements.
+If yes, follow the tips listed in the Personal Statement Packet.
+The packet includes four great diversity statements for you to read and analyze.
 Back to top.

 How do I write a law school addendum?

-You should write an addendum for any weaknesses in your application like a low LSAT score or low grades.
-You need to have a good reason for it though such as an illness, medical issues, significant family issues, major economic issues, disabilities, or other big changes in your life.
-Watch this video for more details.
+You should write an addendum (a separate and short essay) for weaknesses in your application like a low LSAT score, low grades, withdrawals from classes, a leave of absence and more.
+You need to have a good reason for it though such as an illness, significant family issues, economic issues, etc. Watch this video for more details, and for more help on writing an addendum, check out our No B.S.
+Guide to the Law School Addendum.
 Back to top.

 How do I write a Criminal Record Addendum?

-When it comes to the Criminal Record Addendum, you should always disclose.
+When it comes to having a criminal record, you should disclose.
 When in doubt, disclose.
 Watch this video for more details.
 Back to top.

 Are optional essays really optional?

-In most cases, optional essays are only optional if you do not want to get into that law school.
-When in doubt, contact the law school admissions office to get clarification.
-In some cases, "optional" does mean optional; but in many cases, it does not.
-Watch this video for more details.
+Most of the time, optional essays are only optional if you do not want to get into that law school.
+But in some cases, "optional" can actually mean optional.
+Contact the law school admissions office for clarification and watch this video for more details.
 Back to top.

 All rights reserved.